Sage-Bionetworks/jccli/README.md

 #### Tests

 JCCLI's test suite consists of unit tests and integration tests.
-The integration tests depend on the environment variable `JC_API_KEY`, which should be a Jumpcloud API key corresponding to a blank Jumpcloud instance which can be used for testing purposes.
-The test suite also requires the `HOME` var to be set to the working directory, so that running JCCLI doesn't unintentionally overwrite the user's existing config file (unless tests are running on Travis CI).
+The integration tests depend on the environment variable `JC_API_KEY`, which should be a JumpCloud API key corresponding to a blank JumpCloud instance which can be used for testing purposes.

 We use [Travis-CI](https://travis-ci.org/) to automate our testing.
 This repo's Travis configuration is set up to run the unit test suite (in `unit_tests/`) on every pull request and push, and to run the integration test suite (in